NCTUE® empowers you to take control of your credit.

 Frequently Asked Questions

 The NCTUE Data Report is a record of all telecommunication, pay TV, and utility accounts reported by exchange members, including information about a consumer’s account history, unpaid closed accounts, and customer service applications.
 This information is used by other service providers that are members of NCTUE to assist them in the decisioning.
 The NCTUE Disclosure Report is the disclosure to a consumer of the information contained in his or her data file.
-To request a copy of your NCTUE Disclosure Report, please call us at 1-866-349-5185.
+To request a copy of your NCTUE Disclosure Report, please utilize the NCTUE consumer portal (nctueconsumerportal.com) or call us at 1-866-349-5185.
 You can also mail your request to:

 NCTUE Disclosure Report